HugoC28/ImageRecognition/README.md

 The image file_name.png is a predicted_class with a probability of p %.
 ```

-We have also created a basic graphical interface to demonstrate our results.
+We have also created a basic graphical interface to demonstrate our results : [showPrediction.py](Weeds/showPrediction.py).
 It randomly selects an image from our dataset and shows the prediction in this form :

 ![image](https://user-images.githubusercontent.com/103205458/229785655-e344d125-e0ab-4ac3-994f-ed87285ccd82.png)